MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 > [!IMPORTANT]
 > - The capacity utilization page is in preview
 > - The Unattended RPA capacity (legacy) and the Process capacity have been combined in a single pool.
-They can seamlessly be utilized by machines (and in Q2 2024 by cloud flow)
+They can seamlessly be utilized by machines (and coming in Q2 2024, by cloud flows)
-> - The details allocation of capacity to machine and cloud flow will be released in early 2024
-> - The Process capacity allocated to cloud flow is not yet incorporated in the capacity utilization page, it will be in Q2 2024
+> - The details allocation of those capacity to machines and cloud flows will be incorporated in the capacity utilization page in Q2 2024

 ## Reminder on Hosted RPA capacity